YottaDB/YDBDoc/MessageRecovery/errors.rst

 GDCREATE
 --------------

-GDCREATE, Creating global directory File xxxx
+GDCREATE, Creating Global Directory file xxxx

 GDE Information: This indicates that an EXIT command caused GDE to write a new Global Directory into file xxxx.